kevinhanna/w241-team-mturk/team_mturk_experiments.md

 ================

-Our scoring metric measures the accuracy of the bounding box by calculating the ucledian distance of the Turkers bounds to the correct bounding.
+Our scoring metric measures the accuracy of the bounding box by calculating the euclidean distance of the Turkers bounds to the correct bounding.
 Therefor a **lower score is better**.
 When the treatment should cause a negative reaction, the score should increase if our hypothesis is correct.